 Remove your Exmark blade from your mower deck and place it on top of a new blade.
 If the blades don’t fit together and there is a gap in any area, you need to replace your mower blade.

 (Before you remove your mower blade, check for a damaged spindle or spindle housing using the steps listed below in this section).

 - Check for a bent Exmark blade while installed on the deck

-If you prefer to not remove your Exmark blade to check for a bent blade or you don’t have a new blade on hand to match a potential bent blade up to, then proceed with this procedure to check for a bent blade.
+If you prefer to not remove your Exmark blade to check for a bent blade or you don’t have a new blade on hand to match a potential bent blade, then proceed with this procedure to check for a bent blade.